clach04/pyopenroad/README.md

 # pyopenroad

 Python access to the Actian Ingres OpenROAD AppServer.
 For CPython and Jython.

+Requirements:

+  * OpenROAD
+  * Under Windows
+      * CPython along with the Python extensions for Windows (pywin32)
+  * Under Linux/Unix
+      * Jython/Java along with either II_SYSTEM set or openroad.jar in classpath

 To run tests against a default install of the OpenROAD install issue: